esa/xmm-sas-datalabs-case-study/README.md

 # XMM-Newton SAS in ESA Datalabs
 ### *A New Browser Based Interactive Environment for XMM-Newton Analysis*

-This is a repository with code and data analysis notebook for the X-ray binary Vela X-1 presented in the paper: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5177091.
+This is a repository with code and data analysis notebook for the X-ray binary Vela X-1 presented in the paper: [SAS in ESA Datalabs: A New Platform for XMM-Newton Analysis](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5177091).

 Check [ReadMeTools.md](ReadMeTools.md) for details on the Python functions.
 Check [ReadMeScripts.md](ReadMeScripts.md) for details on the Python scripts.